SystemsBiologyUniandes/OscillationsData/README.md

 where "time" is the time, "Meansize" is the mean of the size distribution at that time, "VarSize" is the Variance of the distribution at that time.

-These data was obtained using the [PyEcoLib](https://github.com/SystemsBiologyUniandes/PyEcoLib/wiki) simulation library
+These data was obtained using the [PyEcoLib](https://github.com/SystemsBiologyUniandes/PyEcoLib/wiki) simulation library.